shifttechnology/rhapsody-api/README.md

 rhapsody-api
 ===

-NodeJS API wrapper for Rhapsody/Napster
+NodeJS API wrapper for Rhapsody/Napster.
+Honestly, I have a fancy TV and I want to build a Rhapsody integrated app for it.
+Hopefully, others will find this useful as well.
 This library implements promises.
+Head on over to https://developer.rhapsody.com/ and sign up for developer account.

 ## Installation